ArcticMC/Scenarios/descriptions.md

 ### Market Double Packaging (L, not comb.)
 > The first 8 players, selected by the host or by a command on /codeword \<Codeword\>, will be selected.
 The owners will receive an X amount of diamonds to bid on.
 The command to bid for players is /bid \<# of Diamonds\>.
 Instead of players getting 1 person, they will get 2.
 The 2 people will be randomized and put together for bidding.
 After the bidding, the slave owners keep the remaining diamonds.

+### Market Quad Packaging (L, not comb.)
+> The first 8 players, selected by the host or by a command on /codeword \<Codeword\>, will be selected.
+The owners will receive an X amount of diamonds to bid on.
+The command to bid for players is /bid \<# of Diamonds\>.
+Instead of players getting 1 person, they will get 4.
+The 4 people will be randomized and put together for bidding.
+After the bidding, the slave owners keep the remaining diamonds.

 ### Melee Fun (H)
 > There is no delay for when hitting a player, removes the noDamageticks.
 So this means players can get insane combos!
 It is sort of like Combo UHC.